horohoro/fdlm-scratch/README.md

 - Preframe the image to avoid jumping UI
 - Change from promise/then to asyn/await
 - Migrate backend to Typescript
+    - Make better classes for the backend (class for filtering)
+    - Share some classes between FE and BE
 - Unit tests
 - Geo fencing